jeremytammik/tbc/a/1969_chain_idling.md

 This still feels like the original idling action is unnecessary and I should be able to just dive right into the async func1, but other than that this works!

 **Question:** How would you recommend disconnecting Func1 and Func2?
 The functions are async in that they use async functions in them but I don't need them to run truly asynchronously.
 Blocking Revit is fine for them.
 At all points in my code base, I am awaiting the results of the async functions so that everything runs essentially synchronously.
-All of my problems are due to the fact that the Revit execute function can not be made "async" so I can not "await" func1 and func2.
+All of my problems are due to the fact that the Revit execute function cannot be made "async" so I cannot "await" func1 and func2.

 I can't imagine that this is the first time this problem has been encountered.
 It's a pretty standard workflow assuming that other plugins need some sort of authentication.
 First send an HTTP request to a server, then following a successful response, do all the Revit stuff.